 Word to the wise: high-lift hair coloring should only be performed by professionals.
 The controlled chemicals used in the process, if used incorrectly, can result in irreparable damage and/or chemical burns on the scalp and skin.

 Another hair color mistake that is seen quite often is choosing a color that is too dark.
 Extremely dark hair color can be the most challenging to correct because dark color can actually stain the cortex (inner layer) of the hair, making it almost impossible to lighten.
 Again, avoid choosing hair colors that are more than a few shades darker than your own to prevent a costly cortex stain.

 When it comes to choosing the right shade of hair color to use, pick tones and shades that flatter your skin tone.
-Choose warm shade of hair color (reds and warm browns) if you look best in warm-colored clothing such as reds, pinks and oranges.
-Choose a cool shade (beige, pale blonde highlights and neutral colors) if you look best in blues and greens.
+Choose a warm shade of hair color (reds and warm browns) if you look best in warm-colored clothing such as reds, pinks, and oranges.
+Choose a cool shade (beige, pale blonde highlights, and neutral colors) if you look best in blues and greens.